Ruthuja250/freshersbatch-oct16/README.txt

 hellooo
 This is page of html
-html is hypertext markup language
+html is hypertext markup language!! js added